Return

 demand, began around midnight, but ads and tickets read 11:59 P.M. to maintain

 the integrity of the May 9 date.
-The
+It’s

 political upheaval in Quebec Province when many were seeking independence from

-shows, chants from the crowd arose, hoping to entice Derek to voice support for
+chants from the crowd arose, hoping to entice Derek to voice support for the

 Montreal